mikaelgartner/30-day-sprint/README.md

 - Refactor inline `onclick` to use `addEventListener`
 - Implement favorites with `localStorage`
 - Add accessibility features (ARIA roles, keyboard navigation)

+---

+# ✅ Day 27: Learnings & Achievements – UX Feedback & Favorites System

+## 🔍 What I Built
+- Filtered `localStorage` keys to only show saved books (`/works/`)
+- Added visual feedback to “Add to Favorites” button using `.saved` class
+- Implemented floating toast notifications for saving and removing favorites
+- Anchored toast inside modal and bookshelf for focused UX
+- Refactored `removeFavorite()` to delay reload and show toast

+## 🧠 What I Learned
+- How to filter `localStorage` keys for scoped data
+- How to style buttons dynamically with class toggling
+- How to create reusable toast notifications with fade-in/out
+- How to anchor feedback elements near user focus for better UX

+## 🎨 Styling Highlights
+- `.saved` button class with green background and white text
+- Toast positioned inside modal and bookshelf with smooth transitions
+- Unified toast styling for save/remove actions

+## 🚀 Next Steps
+- Add “Clear All Favorites” button
+- Consider search/filter options for bookshelf
+- Final polish: animations, accessibility, responsiveness